Common snapping turtle: Reputation

 The common snapping turtle uses its large claws for digging, not offense – though the claws can become dangerous when handled by humans.

-While it is widely rumored that common snapping turtles can bite off human fingers or toes, and their powerful jaws are more than capable of doing so, no proven cases have ever been presented for this species, as they use their overall size and strength to deter would-be predators.
-Common snapping turtles are "quite docile" animals underwater that prefer to avoid confrontations rather than provoke them.
+While common snapping turtles are commonly thought to be able to bite off human fingers or toes, and their powerful jaws are more than capable of doing so, no proven cases have ever been presented for this species, as they use their overall size and strength to deter would-be predators.
+They are "quite docile" animals underwater that prefer to avoid confrontations rather than provoke them.
+There is a folkloric belief of uncertain origin that a snapper which has grasped onto something with its jaws will only release its hold at the sound of thunder.

-The ability to bite forcefully is extremely useful for consuming hard-bodied prey items such as mollusks, crustaceans, and turtles along with some plant matter, like nuts and seeds.
+The ability to bite forcefully is extremely useful for consuming hard-bodied prey items such as mollusks, crustaceans, and turtles, along with some plant matter, such as nuts and seeds.
 In 2023, a study done by Lagrange et al. found that the common snapping turtle (Chelydra serpentina) registered between 62 and 564 Newtons of force when it came to jaw strength.
 In comparison, the average bite force of a human (molar area) is between 300 and 700 Newtons.
 Another non-closely related species known as the alligator snapping turtle has been known to bite off fingers, and at least three documented cases are known.

 Invasive species

-In recent years in Italy, large mature adult C. serpentina turtles have been taken from bodies of water throughout the country.
+In recent years in Italy, large, mature adult C. serpentina turtles have been taken from bodies of water throughout the country.
 They were most probably introduced by the release of unwanted pets.
 In March 2011, an individual weighing 20 kg was captured in a canal near Rome; another individual was captured near Rome in September 2012.

-In Japan, the species was introduced as an exotic pet in the 1960s; it has been recorded as the source of serious bite injuries.
+In Japan, the species was introduced as an exotic pet in the 1960s.
 In 2004 and 2005, some 1,000 individuals were found in Chiba Prefecture, making up the majority of individuals believed to have been introduced.